Bayt-al-Hikmah/NestJs/Workshop5/workshop5.md

 There are many patterns to design APIs for our web apps, but the most common and beginner friendly one is the REST API.
 REST stands for Representational State Transfer.
 It is named this way because the server sends a representation of the requested resource usually as JSON, and the client is responsible for handling the state of the application on its side.
 ### REST Main Properties
-REST APIs are defined by several **mandatory constraints** that help achieve scalability, simplicity, and performance in a web service.
+REST APIs are defined by several mandatory constraints that help achieve scalability, simplicity, and performance in a web service.
 #### Stateless
 Each request sent to the server must contain all the information needed to process it.
 The server does not store any information about previous requests.
 #### Client–Server Separation
-The frontend and backend are separated.
-The frontend focuses only on the user interface and user experience, while the backend handles data storage and business logic.
+The frontend and backend are separated, The frontend focuses only on the user interface and user experience, while the backend handles data storage and business logic.
 #### URLs Identify Resources
-REST treats everything as a resource (users, tasks, posts, products, etc.).
-Each resource is identified by a clear and meaningful URL, for example:
+REST treats everything as a resource (users, tasks, posts, products, etc.), Each resource is identified by a clear and meaningful URL, for example:
 - `/tasks`
 - `/users/1`
 #### Use of Standard HTTP Methods
 REST relies on standard HTTP methods to describe actions instead of custom commands:
-- **GET** Retrieve data
+- ``GET`` Retrieve data
-- **POST** Create new data
+- ``POST`` Create new data
-- **PUT / PATCH** Update existing data
+- ``PUT / PATCH`` Update existing data
-- **DELETE** Remove data
+- ``DELETE`` Remove data

 By following these conventions, REST APIs remain predictable, easy to understand, and consistent across different applications.
 ## Building REST API with NestJs
 Now that we understand how REST APIs work, we will apply these concepts by building a Task Management REST API.

-The API will be responsible for registering users, authenticating logins, updating user profiles (including name and profile picture), and displaying, editing, and deleting tasks associated with each user.
+The API will be responsible for registering users, authenticating logins, updating user profiles, and displaying, editing, and deleting tasks associated with each user.
 ### Setting Our Envirenment
 We start by creating new NestJs project using
 ```